 Fashion and what is fashionable changes all the time.
 I tend not to pay too much attention to what is fashionable and to wear what works for me.
 Do you?
 Hem lengths change all the time, too.
 Some skirts are short, some long, some mid-calf.
 If your skirts are short enough, you can hang them on the bottom rod of a double hang system.
 Hang long skirts in an open or long hanging section in your closet.
 Group dresses and skirts together according to function.
 Work clothes belong together as do church clothes and party clothes.

+Shoes can be a real problem.
+They tend to clutter up the floor of the closet.
 Do you have certain pairs of shoes you wear only on special occasions?
 Separate those pairs of shoes out first.
 Keep those pairs high up on a shelf and store them in clear plastic boxes.
 You’ll be able to see them (you’ll know where to find them) and they will stay clean.
 Also, the boxes are easy to stack so if you have more than one pair of shoes that you wear infrequently, they can be stacked one on top of the other.
+Organizing your closet this way will keep the closet floor clutter free.

 Do you have shoes you wear to work?
 Shoes you wear on the weekends.
 How about shoes you wear for exercise.
 Group the pairs of shoes according to use.
 They’ll be easier to find that way.